colemon44/Rick-and-Morty-character-API/README.md

 ## Rick and Morty Character-pedia

-This porject was created to display information about characters from Rick and Morty including their gender, number of episodes, location, orgin, species, and status.
+This project was created to display information about characters from Rick and Morty including their gender, number of episodes, location, orgin, species, and status.

 ## Available Scripts